Call Us Now!

 Eliminate Air Pockets by Digging Holes

-After carefully selecting your tree, it’s time to plant it onto your yard.
-First, you’ll want to prepare a hole between two to three times larger than your tree’s root mass.
+After carefully selecting your tree, it’s time to plant it in your yard.
+First, you’ll want to prepare a hole between two and three times larger than your tree’s root mass.
 That way, you won’t need to pull out soil from the base of the trunk.
-Also, make sure that the top of the root ball remains a bit higher than the surrounding ground level.

 Use a Soaker Hose to Water Thoroughly